HCaldwell95/javascript-project/README.md

   - 1280px x 900px (Laptop)
   - 1440px x 900px (Desktop)

+- I run all of my JavaScript code through <a href="https://jshint.com/">JSHint</a> which returned no errors or warnings once I had altered the configuration to allow for ES6 and jQuery.

 ### Validator Testing

 I used the  <a href="https://validator.w3.org/">W3C HTML Validator</a> and <a href="https://jigsaw.w3.org/css-validator/">W3C CSS Validator</a> to validate every page of the project to ensure there were no syntax errors in the project.